nthu-ga/pchtrees/README.md

 code available.

 The code in this repository is made available under the same conditions as the original PCH code.
+There is strictly, no need to acknowledge this repository, although it is appreciated.

-This code make use of a modified version of the TinyTOML parser by Thomas Marks under the MIT License (see LICENSE).
+The code in this repository makes use of a modified version of the TinyTOML parser by Thomas Marks under the MIT License (see LICENSE).
 Link: https://github.com/archermarx/TinyTOML